Air Quality Index

 Monitoring Air Quality

 - Pollutant: OZONE

 Particulate Matter is measured in micrograms per cubic meter of air (UG/M3)

 Ozone is measured in parts per billion (PBB)

 About the Air Quality Index (AQI)

 The AQI is a tool for reporting how clean or polluted the air is and the potential health effects.
-Think of the AQI as a yardstick that runs from 0 to 500.
-The higher the value, the greater the level of air pollution and the greater the health concern.
-An AQI value greater than 100 means air quality is not within health-based air quality standards established by the EPA.
+An AQI greater than 100 means air quality is not within the health-based air quality standards established by the EPA.